datanav/docs/technical/salesforce-hubspot.rst

      - "string"

-Salesforce Seller to Hubspot Contact
+Salesforce Seller to HubSpot Contact
 ------------------------------------
-Every Salesforce Seller will be synchronized with a Hubspot Contact.
+Every Salesforce Seller will be synchronized with a HubSpot Contact.

-Once a link between a Salesforce Seller and a Hubspot Contact is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Salesforce Seller and a HubSpot Contact is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Salesforce Seller and a Hubspot Contact:
+The following properties are synchronized between a Salesforce Seller and a HubSpot Contact:

 .. list-table::
    :header-rows: 1

    * - Salesforce Seller Property
-     - Hubspot Contact Property
+     - HubSpot Contact Property
-     - Hubspot Data Type
+     - HubSpot Data Type

-Salesforce User to Hubspot Contact
+Salesforce User to HubSpot Contact
 ----------------------------------
-Every Salesforce User will be synchronized with a Hubspot Contact.
+Every Salesforce User will be synchronized with a HubSpot Contact.

-Once a link between a Salesforce User and a Hubspot Contact is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Salesforce User and a HubSpot Contact is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Salesforce User and a Hubspot Contact:
+The following properties are synchronized between a Salesforce User and a HubSpot Contact:

 .. list-table::
    :header-rows: 1

    * - Salesforce User Property
-     - Hubspot Contact Property
+     - HubSpot Contact Property
-     - Hubspot Data Type
+     - HubSpot Data Type
    * - City
      - properties.city
      - "string"